All That I Can Say

 "All That I Can Say" is a song by American recording artist Mary J. Blige.
-It was composed by fellow R&B singer and close friend Lauryn Hill, who also sang backing vocals, for Blige's fourth studio album Mary (1999).
-Released as the album's lead single, it became a moderate commercial success in both the United States and United Kingdom, peaking at numbers forty-four and twenty-nine, respectively.
+It was composed by fellow R&B singer Lauryn Hill, who also sang backing vocals, for Blige's fourth studio album, Mary (1999).
+Released as the album's lead single in June 1999 by MCA, it became a moderate commercial success in both the United States and United Kingdom, peaking at numbers forty-four and twenty-nine, respectively.

-Blige garnered her sixth Grammy Award nomination for Best Female R&B Vocal Performance at the 42nd Grammy Awards.
+The song won R&B/Soul or Rap Song of the Year at the 2000 Soul Train Lady of Soul Awards and earned Blige her sixth Grammy Award nomination for Best Female R&B Vocal Performance at the 42nd Grammy Awards.
 Blige performed the song live in addition to an impromptu appearance by Hill who performed a rap on the first incarnation of The Queen Latifah Show in September 1999.
-She also performed the song on Top of the Pops, and her performance was shown the week "All That I Can Say" charted.
+She also performed the song on Top of the Pops.

+Background

+"All That I Can Say" was written by singer Lauryn Hill and originally intended to be recorded by Whitney Houston for her fourth studio album My Love Is Your Love (1998).
+Due to timing issues, Houston was unable to her record vocals and the song was instead given to Mary J. Blige, who had started work on self-titled next album, while Hill eventually produced a rendition of Stevie Wonder's "I Was Made to Love Her" for Houston's album.
+Blige found that "All That I Can Say" marked a rare occasion for her to enjoy a sisterly experience with someone other than her two blood sisters, telling Rap Pages in 1999: "She's a perfect example of how to just bond with your women.
+It's rare in the business, because there are a lot of women that I refuse to work with."